PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 ### `rules` property examples

-The `rules` property is quite flexible, there several limitations, though.
+The `rules` property is quite flexible, there are several limitations though.
 Their origin comes from the Application Gateway rather than the code itself.
-Their are:
+They are:

 * `priority` property is required for all Application Gateways v2
 * `listener.port` has to be specified at minimum to create a valid rule
 * `listener.port` has to be unique between rules unless `listener.host_names` is used
 * a health check probe has to have a host header specified, this is done by either setting the header directly in `probe.host` property, or by inheriting it from http backend setting (one of `backend.hostname_from_backend` or `backend.hostname` has to be set)
 * when creating a redirect rule `backend` and `probe` cannot be set
-* the probe has to use the same protocol as the associated http backend settings, different port can be used, though
+* the probe has to use the same protocol as the associated http backend settings, different port can be used though

 The examples below are meant to show most common use cases and to serve as a base for more complex rules.